WasmEdge/WasmEdge/examples/plugin/wasmedge-zlib/README.md

 ### Install WasmEdge and WASMEDGE-zlib plugin

-**Note**: if you install WasmEdge using the install script, you need to download `wasmedge-zlib` plugin from the [release page](https://github.com/WasmEdge/WasmEdge/releases/) and put it into `$HOME/.wasmedge/plugin/`.
+**Note**: If you install WasmEdge using the installation script, you need to download `wasmedge-zlib` plugin from the [release page](https://github.com/WasmEdge/WasmEdge/releases/) and put it into `$HOME/.wasmedge/plugin/`.

 Or you can build Wasmedge from scratch with `wasmedge-zlib` plugin enabled.